Andranik Voskanyan

-Andranik Voskanyan (Անդրանիկ Ոսկանյան; born 11 April 1990), is an Armenian football player who plays as a defender.
+Andranik Voskanyan (Անդրանիկ Ոսկանյան; born 11 April 1990) is an Armenian professional footballer who plays as a centre-back.

 Club career

 Andranik Voskanyan loved football from early childhood.
 When he was in the first grade, a football coach visited looking for children interested in playing football.
 Voskanyan did not miss the opportunity and started to go to training.
 He began his career in the football school of Malatia Yerevan (now school property of Banants Yerevan) under the direction of Hakob Andreasyan.

 He started playing for Mika-2 in the Armenian First League in 2008.
 Two years later, Voskanyan made his debut for the first team Mika Yerevan in the Armenian Premier League.
 He played three games that year.
 In 2011, he got a starter position in the defense and was a major player that season.
 In the 2011–12 UEFA Europa League, Mika had a match against Norwegian club Vålerenga Fotball.
 Voskanyan did not play on the field and remained at the touch-lines.

 Voskanyan was released by FC Urartu on 5 December 2019.

 On 5 January 2023, Voskanyan left Alashkert after his contract was terminated by mutual consent.